What is the Muzzy BBC Language Learning Program?

 I was provided with a subscription to the online version.
-I am using the Spanish and Mandarin Chinese versions of Muzzy.
+We are English native so I am using the Spanish and Mandarin Chinese versions of Muzzy.
 My son speaks some Spanish and we have recently introduced Mandarin so it has been great to get a taste of what the program would be like to be a total beginner.
 I have also tried some of the English version.

 Language Immersion with Muzzy

 The Muzzy language learning program immerses kids into the language they are learning.
 English is used to navigate the site, and give instructions, however it uses only your target language within the short videos, games and activities.

 The words are spoken very slowly and clearly, and there is a lot of repetition making it easier to remember vocabulary.
 There is also the option subtitles in either English or the target language.
 In Mandarin Chinese there is the option of subtitles in Simplified Chinese and also Pinyin which I thought was a great idea, especially for pronunciation.

 Muzzy BBC is aimed at children of all ages.
 However, while I can imagine the dvd’s may be useful for toddlers and pre-schoolers, the online version is best for children who can read.
 This is because many of the games and activities require you to read and either “choose the correct word” or “put the letters in the correct order” for example.

 The Muzzy online version is best suited for children school aged children from about 6-14 years old, with close supervision from an adult with the younger ones.
 I have watched a many of the clips and completed a few of the first levels with my almost five year old which he enjoyed.
 Many of the games and activities are a little too difficult for him because of his age though.
 Older children who can read will definitely benefit more.